 - It is important to note that you’ll be able to restore only from your latest iOS 10.2.1 compatible backup.
 You won’t be able to restore from the iOS 10.3 backup.
 If you don’t have your iOS 10.2.1 backup, then you can manually backup your photos and any necessary information before downgrading.

 - Please note that the process involves wiping your device, and then restoring it from a compatible backup, so it can take some time depending on how much data needs to be recovered and your internet connection (if you’re restoring from an iCloud backup).

 How to Downgrade iOS 10.3 beta to iOS 10.2.1

 Step 1: The first step is to download the iOS 10.2.1 firmware file for your device.
-Make sure that you download the correct firmware that corresponds to your device model.
+Make sure that you download the correct firmware that corresponds to your device model from our download pages.

 Note: If you’re downloading the firmware file using Safari then ensure that auto unzip feature is disabled, or use Chrome or Firefox.
 Alternatively, renaming the .zip file as .ipsw file should also work.

 Step 2: You now need to put your device into DFU mode.
 If you own an iPhone 7 or iPhone 7 Plus, then read this guide for entering DFU mode.
 Otherwise, if you own an older iPhone model or an iPad or iPod, read the steps below:

 - Turn off your device by holding the Power button and then sliding to power off.